 With six Vienna flak towers darkening the cityscape the monstrous concrete blocks still weigh heavily on Vienna's past.
 While precious palaces and fine museums fill cultural space, the up to 47 meter high concrete cylinders fill historical space much needed for understanding Wien's past.

-As a matter of fact, many local historians believe the Viennese government doesn’t adequately deal with the historical importance of the flak towers.
+Many local historians believe the Viennese government doesn't adequately deal with the historical importance of the flak towers.
 Whereas five of the six blocks bear silent witness to World War II, only one is open to the public.
 Find out how to visit that flak tower and where to find the others.

 What Is A Flak Tower?